aridoza/foundational-java/java-basics/arrays-arraylists-lesson/README.md

 #### Igpay Atinlay

 Create a method that, given an `ArrayList` of words (strings), turns each word into Pig Latin.
 The rules of Pig Latin are as follows:
 - The first consonant is moved to the end of the word and suffixed with an "ay."
-    - If a word begins with a vowel you just add "way" to the end.
+- If a word begins with a vowel, just add "way" to the end.
 - For example, pig becomes "igpay," banana becomes "ananabay," twig becomes "wigtay," and aardvark becomes "aardvarkway."

  -----